robdrimmie/imtg/devlog/rmd/project.md

 - finally figure out the math to convert percentages to scores consistently
   - ✅ figure out the actual math
   - ✅ make methods that make use of the math
-  - * make a method that scores with diminishing returns (line goes up then up slowly then down then down quickly)
+  - ✅ make a method that scores with diminishing returns (line goes up then up slowly then down then down quickly)
-- use context in the calculateWhateverScore methods

 - ✅ party gets stuck on tile down-leftwards
 - ✅ associate regions with attributes
   - 20221210 entries hold detail